 Other subdivision of hours may be agreed upon between the Authority and the ATO.

-(d) The flight instruction is divided into three phases:
+- (d) The flight instruction is divided into three phases: - (1) phase 1:

 Flight exercises up to the first solo flight.
 These regulations comprises a total of at least 12 hours dual flight instruction on a helicopter including: